adamtaylor13/moneymover/README.md

 - "Enter": Open details pane for current row
 - "/": Focus and select the "Quick Filter" input

-Note: some of these shortcuts may be fragile, particulraly for non-imported rows.
+Note: some of these shortcuts may be fragile, particularly for non-imported rows.
 This is because it relies on some attributes of the table, which may change.

 ### /recurring/suggested
 - "Enter": Open details pane for current row